Impact of projection-induced optical selection bias on the weak lensing mass calibration of galaxy clusters: Introduction

-Currently, the accuracy of mass calibration for optically selected clusters is limited by a selection bias caused by line-of-sight projection effects \cite{Angulo2012, Busch2017, Sunayama2020, Wu2022}, described below.
+Currently, the accuracy of mass calibration for optically selected clusters is limited by a selection bias caused by line-of-sight projection effects \cite{Angulo2012, Busch2017, Sunayama2020, Wu2022}, as described below.
 In optical surveys, we assign each cluster a {\em richness} value $\lambda$, defined as the membership-weighted number of galaxies associated with a cluster.
-In the presence of distance uncertainties, galaxies physically unassociated with the cluster but along the line of sight can be mistaken as cluster members and boost cluster richness \cite{Costanzi19projection, Myles2021, Lee2025, Cao2025, Myles25projection}.
+In the presence of distance uncertainties, galaxies physically unassociated with the cluster but along the line of sight can be mistaken as cluster members and boost cluster richness \cite{Costanzi2019, Myles2021, Lee2025, Cao2025, Myles25projection}.
 At the same time, the lensing signal of clusters is determined by the projected matter density \cite{Becker2011, Bahe12, Umetsu2020}.
 As a result, if a cluster happens to have an excess of galaxies and matter along the line of sight (due to halo triaxiality or filaments), its richness and lensing signals will be coherently boosted.
-If we select clusters above a richness threshold, we preferentially select clusters with boosted lensing.
-In addition, since low-mass halos are much more abundant than high-mass halos, clusters in a richness bin tend to be dominated by low-mass halos with up-scattered richness and lensing.
-As a result, the lensing signal will be biased high compared to a mass-selected sample \cite{Sunayama2020, Zhang23triaxiality, Wu2022}.
+In addition, since low-mass halos are much more abundant than high-mass halos, a cluster sample defined by a richness range has more low-mass halos with up-scattered richness than high-mass halos with down-scattered richness \cite{LimaHu05}.
+Given that up-scattered richness is related to up-scattered lensing, the mean lensing signal for clusters in a richness bin is biased high compared to expectation based on the cluster masses \cite{Sunayama2020, Wu2022, Zhang23triaxiality}.